rahiel/open_nsfw--/README.md

 for Work* (NSFW) classification model easily accessible through an HTTP API deployable with Docker.

-Now based on Debian 10 Buster and Python 3.7.3, since the old Stretch-based build crashed due to an incompatible dependency (CFFI).
+As I couldn't make this work on Buster due to insufficient knowledge of the tread system, I have edited the requirements to support Python 3.5.

 # Install